Frequently Asked Questions

 In order to add a new endorsement in special education you will need to complete an internship (student teaching).
 This experience is referred to as an internship under the course offerings and can possibly be done in your current special education teaching position.
 Please talk with your faculty advisor about the internship experience.

 Will I have to complete another student teaching internship if I want to add grades 7-12 to my current K-6 endorsement in behavioral disorders or mild/moderate disabilities?

-Yes, in order to be certified to teach grades 7-12 in behavior disabilities or mild/moderate disabilities, you will be required to complete one, all-day, 16-week student teaching practicum with students in grades 7- 12.
+Yes, in order to be certified to teach grades 7-12 in behavior disabilities or special education, you will be required to complete one, all-day, 16-week student teaching practicum with students in grades 7- 12.
 You may then apply for an endorsement to teach grades K-12.

 How do I sign up for comprehensive exams?

 You can sign up for comprehensive exams by downloading the Comprehensive Exam form.
 This form is due one month prior to the exam and needs to be signed by your advisor.
-Comprehensive examinations are given three times a year; November, April and June.
-Comprehensive questions are emailed to your UNO email account on the first Friday of the exam month.
+Comprehensive examinations are given three times a year; October, March and June.
+Comprehensive questions are emailed to your UNO email account on the 2nd Friday of the exam month.
 Candidates have ten days to complete the exam.

 I am interested in applying to the speech-language pathology graduate program.
 Where should I begin?